iglooman01/MemeStakeUIF/replit.md

 # Overview

-This is a full-stack web application built with React and Express.js for "MemeStake Frontend" - a cryptocurrency staking platform focused on meme culture.
+This is a full-stack web application built with React and Express.js for "MemeStake" - a cryptocurrency staking platform focused on meme culture.
 The project implements a modern web application with a React frontend using shadcn/ui components and a Node.js backend with Express.
 The application includes features like multilingual support, dark/light theme switching, and various interactive components for a crypto staking platform.

 # User Preferences